 Indonesian visa waiting period varies based on the type and the method of application.

-The eVOA B1 is typically processed within 24 hours due to its simplified online system.
+For example, the e-VOA B1 is typically processed within 24 hours due to its simplified online system.

 British citizens should apply well in advance of their travel dates to account for potential delays.